 When it comes to Disney's European entry, why did it adopt a different approach from either Florida or Tokyo?
 The first issue is to clarify what the key elements of the entry strategy are.
 Disney has three main relationships with Euro Disney:

-• ownership - 29% equity participation;

-- licensing contract a royalty of 10% on admissions and 5% of other revenues; - management contract a fee of between 3% and 6% of revenues, plus an incentive fee.
+- 1. Ownership 29 percent equity participation; - Licensing contract a royalty of 10 percent on admissions and 5 percent of other revenues; - 3.
+Management contract a fee of between 3 percent and 6 percent of revenues, plus an incentive fee.